Apartment, Accommodation & Rooms in Cologne

 is Germany’s fourth largest cities and is located relatively close to the Dutch and Belgium borders.
-It is has excellent connections with the rest of Germany as well as Amsterdam
+It has excellent connections with the rest of Germany as well as Amsterdam

 .
 People from Cologne are known for their openness and friendliness and you’ll find them willing to help and point you in the right direction.
 Cologne is steeped in history perhaps more than you might think and there is much more to see than just Cologne Cathedral